sysdiglabs/terraform-provider-sysdig/docs/index.md

 ## Introduction

-### What is terraform
+### What is Terraform

-Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
+[Terraform](https://www.terraform.io/) is a tool for building, changing, and versioning infrastructure safely and efficiently.
 Terraform can manage existing and popular service providers as well as custom in-house solutions.

 Configuration files describe to Terraform the components needed to run a single application or your entire datacenter.
 Terraform generates an execution plan describing what it will do to reach the desired state, and then executes it to build the described infrastructure or configuration.

 As the configuration changes, Terraform is able to determine what changed and create incremental execution plans which can be applied.

-### How can this integration help you

-Messing up a configuration can have terrible consequences.

-By following the GitOps principles, in which all the configuration has to be applied as code, committed into a git repository (the single source of truth), and reviewed by the whole team, we can spot this kind of problem easily.

-In case an error passed the reviews, a quick investigation would have revealed who and when changed the messed configuration, and fixing the issue would be as easy as reverting the configuration changes.
+### Terraform Provider for Sysdig

-The Terraform Provider for Sysdig allows you to manage your configuration in Sysdig Secure and Sysdig Monitor as code, so this kind of scenario don't happen to you.
+The Terraform Provider for Sysdig allows you to manage your configuration in Sysdig Secure and Sysdig Monitor as code, allowing you to synchronize your declarative configuration with the configuration at the Platform.

-### What is a provider and how do they work

-While resources are the primary construct in the Terraform language, the behaviors of resources rely on their associated resource types, and these types are defined by providers.

-Each provider offers a set of named resource types, and defines for each resource type which arguments it accepts, which attributes it exports, and how changes to resources of that type are actually applied to remote APIs.

-The Terraform Provider for Sysdig exposes resources like Alerts, Notification Channels, Falco Lists, Falco Macros, Policies, and many more, so you don't need to interact with the UI to configure those, and enabling you to define and update them as code.

-For more information, check: [https://www.terraform.io/docs/configuration/providers.html](https://www.terraform.io/docs/configuration/providers.html)
+This enables you several cases like:
+- Backup/restore
+- Disaster recovery
+- Configuration version management

 ## Installation